Hip Replacement Performed at Tampa General Hospital

 - Our innovative minimally invasive, robotic, and muscle-sparing hip replacement techniques.
 Compared to traditional surgeries, these procedures often require shorter hospital stays (often as little as 2.5 to 3.5 days) and have lower post-surgery complication rates.

 - Our extensive experience as a high-volume surgical center.
-In 2014, our surgeons performed more than 1,300 joint replacement procedures, as well as countless other complex orthopedic surgeries.
+In 2016, our surgeons performed close to 1,600 joint replacment procedures, as well as countless other complex orthopedic surgeries.

 - Our status as a nationally recognized orthopedic program.
-Tampa General has earned disease-specific certification for hip replacements from The Joint Commission, and has earned a High Performing rating in Orthopedics from U.S. News & World Report.
+Tampa General has earned program-specific certification for hip replacements from The Joint Commission, and has been named a High Performing Hospital for Orthopedics by U.S. News & World Report.

 If you have not responded to conservative hip pain treatment and you’d like to discuss a hip replacement with one of our board-certified orthopedic surgeons, use our online PhysicianFinder or call 1-800-822-DOCS (3627) to obtain a referral to Tampa General Hospital’s Orthopedics Program.